All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Insurance coverage considerations, since tirzepatide can be expensive without coverage

-Your doctor may want to conduct a comprehensive metabolic panel and potentially refer you to an endocrinologist or obesity medicine specialist to determine if tirzepatide fits your treatment plan. finding a GLP-1 prescriber
+Your doctor may want to conduct a thorough metabolic panel and potentially refer you to an endocrinologist or obesity medicine specialist to determine if tirzepatide fits your treatment plan. finding a GLP-1 prescriber

 Frequently Asked Questions